smotsch/Vicsek_microFlat/README.txt

   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 There is no real subtleties in the program.
 It has been written to be readable by anybody.
 There are maybe two points which need some explanations:
   .
-A structure PARAM_SppFlat2D is used in order to save all the parameters of the model in only one variable (just called P).
-This structure is defined in the file "input_output_SppFlat2D.f90".
+A structure PARAM_MicroVic_flat is used in order to save all the parameters of the model in only one variable (just called P).
+This structure is defined in the file "input_output_MicroVic_flat.f90".
 This avoid to write 36 arguments each time a subroutine is called.
   .
 The grid method (also called the "Verlet list" by Wikipedia) consists to allocate a number at each particle depending on its position on a "virtual grid" (PosGrid).
 Therefore, when we look for the neighbors of a particle, we only have to